gilcrest/httplog/README.md

 ### Audit Struct for Response Payload

 Some APIs may find it helpful to echo back certain request elements or helpful contextual information in the response payload. **httplog** provides [httplog.Audit](https://godoc.org/github.com/gilcrest/httplog#Audit) for just this purpose.
 Use constructor function `httplog.NewAudit` to initialize this struct.
 The unique Request ID will always be sent back as part of the struct -- the other request elements are optional and can be turned on/off using the `httplog.AuditOpts` config struct.
-Below is a sample response, with the audit struct included to give an idea of how it can be used.
+Below is a sample response with the audit struct included to give an idea of how it can be used.
 The example below is from the [go-API-template](https://github.com/gilcrest/go-API-template) repository which has examples of this audit struct in use.

 ```json
 {